tsedio/tsed/docs/docs/providers.md

 Lazy loading can help decrease bootstrap time by loading only modules required by the specific serverless function invocation.
-In addition, you could also load other modules asynchronously once the serverless function is "warm" to speed-up the bootstrap time for subsequent calls even further (deferred modules registration).
+Additionally, you can load other modules asynchronously once the serverless function is "warm" to speed up the bootstrap time for subsequent calls (deferred module registration).

 You can read more about these techniques [here](/docs/providers-lazy-loading.md).